 The amazing cover illustration is courtesy of Boden Steiner.

-Visit the official Finding the Light page for purchase links (CD, download, streaming), digital booklet with lyrics, and a fun self-shot music video.
-Or preview/buy the entire album in the mini player below.
+Visit the official Finding the Light page for purchase links (CD, download, streaming), digital booklet with lyrics, and some fun self-shot music videos.
+Or preview the entire album in the scrolling mini player below.

-Winebox reunited me with Shannon Lipps (formerly of Molly’s Crush, below).
+Previously, in 2008, Winebox had reunited me with Shae Marie (formerly of Molly’s Crush, below).
 We stripped things down acoustically, playing a mix of our favorite covers from the last 30-odd years.
 Much of it was singer-songwriter material—and all of it soulful—with classic/modern rock, torch songs, and some jangly stuff.
-Shannon handled the vocals and percussion, with me on guitar, piano, and harmonies.
+Shae handled the vocals and percussion, with me on guitar, piano, and harmonies.
 I also produced several recordings of originals in the same musical vein as well.

-Spawned from a short-lived group called Pipe, this reunited the Mr. Salty trinity, adding a second guitar and bluesy vocals.
+Spawned from a short-lived group called Pipe in late 1994, this reunited the Mr. Salty trinity, adding a second guitar and bluesy vocals.
 Four-chord modern rock with southern tendencies, spanning Pearl Jam to Collective Soul to The Black Crowes.
-Best known for “Here I Go,” an original tune that eventually got regional airplay, Furley was largely the house band at a Maryville, MO club called Molly’s.
+Best known for “Here I Go,” which got regional airplay, Furley was largely the house band at a Maryville, MO club called Molly’s.
 Other players: Jon Kluiter, Pat Redd, Darin Casey, and Austin Howell.
 Darin and Austin split time with Des Moines favorite The McKenzies, for whom I also created a live promo video.
+Furley continued for another year without me, recording some originals at Westend Studios in Kansas City.
+In 2008, we performed an impromptu reunion gig in Kansas City.

 Hey, it’s a better name than The Extreme Skid Halen Floyd Peppers, which summed up our influences at the time.
 My first gigging band came together from a series of internet postings, mutual friends, and some natural-selection jamming.
 The final gasp of pre-grunge metal, we covered GNR, Poison, Crüe, etc. for beer money, eventually recording a CD of original guilty pleasures called Life, Love, and Mediocrity.
 Partners in crime: Tony Konecne, Jon Kluiter, and Darin Casey.
 Previous players included Nathan Carter and Chad Thompson.